 Terence Tao

 Then there is Terence Tao, who should get a Nobel.
-There is no way to get a mathematics Nobel outside of Fields Medal [1] which he've got.
+There is no way to get a mathematics Nobel outside of Fields Medal [1] which he's gotten already.

 Amadeus #Mozart, go Bob Dylan!